imbue-ai/untitled-ai.github.io/_posts/2020-12-06-podcast-episode-0-intro.md

 The intimacy and informality of these environments lends itself to stimulating conversations.
 Yet it often felt like a shame that the deeper understandings and hard-earned lessons from research failures were shared with just a select few, when so many others could use this knowledge to advance the frontier.

-**That’s why, today, we’re launching, “Generally Intelligent,” a publicly available podcast made by deep learning researchers, for deep learning researchers.**
+**That’s why, today, we’re launching “Generally Intelligent,” a publicly available podcast made by deep learning researchers, for deep learning researchers.**

 <!--more-->